ToruNiina/Coffee-mill/README.md

 command line tool for CafeMol [1] users.

-You can use some files as header-only library to analize the CafeMol data.
+You can use this as a header-only library to analize the CafeMol data.

 ## Build

 __Coffee-mill__ depends on the library __TOMLParser__ written by ToruNiina.
-Please clone the library and add the include-path to __TOMLParser__ first.
+Please clone the library and add an include-path to __TOMLParser__ first.

 ```sh
 $ cd build